Somya1041/mbed_NXP_LPC1768/README.md

       ### Application Folder:
       #### Header File:
-      - `lcd.h`: This is the header file which defines functions to control an LCD display using GPIO pins on the LPC1768 microcontroller.
-It includes functions for sending commands, displaying data, and initializing the LCD.
+      - `lcd.h`: This is the header file that defines function prototypes to control an LCD display using GPIO pins on the LPC1768 microcontroller.
+It includes function prototypes for sending commands, displaying data, and initializing the LCD.
 The LCD control uses 8-bit mode for communication with the display, and delay functions are used for timing control.

       #### Functions Definition File:
-      - `lcd_def.c`:
+      - `lcd_def.c`: This is the function definition file that defines the functions for sending commands (`cmd_reg`), writing data (`data_reg`), displaying strings (`string_write`), and initializing the LCD (`lcd_init`).
+Additionally, it uses a delay function to ensure proper timing for LCD operations.

       #### Application File:
-      - `lcd_app.c`:
+      - `lcd_app.c`: This is the application file that initializes the LCD display, sets it to 8-bit mode, and displays the names "SOMYA ANAND" and "SUNNY KR" on two lines.
+It includes a 2-second delay between the names and clears the screen after displaying them.
+The display operates with basic commands for setting the cursor and clearing the screen.

    - Applications: User interfaces, data visualization, and debugging.